CharmStrange/Tribal-Wars-Stats-Crawler/README.md

 ---
 # Head
 I enjoyed playing Tribal Wars, which was developed by [InnoGames](https://www.innogames.com/).
-InnoGames provides some useful online tools for players, one of them is '[Tribal Wars Stats](https://www.twstats.com/)'.
+InnoGames provides some useful online tools for players, one of them is '[Tribal Wars Stats](https://www.twstats.com/)'(No robots.txt).

 I examined HTML structure of 'Tribal Wars Stats' to crawl data.
 And wrote appropriate script, purpose was to generate / provide useful data files for players who are interested in player data / data analysis.